Save to List My Reading List

 (Name of directors go here)

-Nonprofit Articles of Incorporation, Organizations with members & without
+Nonprofit Articles of Incorporation: Organizations With Members & Without

 A normal nonprofit organization should not have members.
 In this case, you state that this organization shall have no members and don't ever look back.

 Membership in nonprofits is a big headache and should be avoided at all cost.
-Powers of the corporation should be invested in its board of directors, meaning that the board of directors have the absolute power in every sense, from elections to dissolution.
+Powers of the corporation should be vested in its board of directors, meaning that the board of directors have the absolute power in every sense, from elections to dissolution.

 You should be aware that most states give voting members a lot of control rights over the corporation, and once the corporation is setup as a member controlled organization it will be a nightmare to revert back.
 Member controlled nonprofits are also more difficult to manage as every Joe and Jane will have a say in the most trivial subject that nothing ever gets done.

-NONPROFIT ARTICLES OF INCORPORATION
+NONPROFIT ARTICLES OF INCORPORATION ARTICLE VI, MEMBERSHIP

 6.01 Membership